Updated April 2020

 Marilynne Robinson’s Housekeeping is a kind of sad feminine sublime.

 Cormac McCarthy’s Blood Meridian is historically and metaphysically vivid, deeply scary, grand.
+In a more normal register yet deeply moving is The Crossing.

 Iris Murdoch offers a unique combination of imaginative intensity and sharp moral analysis in The Good Apprentice and The Green Knight.